dotnet/corefx/Developer-Guide.md

 project, e.g.:
 ```
 cd src\System.Collections.Immutable\tests
-msbuild /t:BuildAndTest (or /t:Test to just re-run the tests)
+msbuild /t:BuildAndTest (or /t:Test to just run the tests if the binaries are already built)
 ```
 In some test directories there may be multiple test projects or directories so you may need to specify the specific test project to get it to build and run the tests.

+Tests participate in the incremental build.
+This means that if tests have already been run, and inputs to the incremental build have not changed, rerunning the tests target will not execute the test runner again.
+To force re-executing tests in this situation, use msbuild /t:clean;build;test.

 The tests can also be filtered based on xunit trait attributes defined in XunitTraitDiscoverers project.
 These attributes are to be specified over the test method.
 The available xunit attributes are: